 Since the events calendar is a free service based on available space, we cannot guarantee that all events — even those that meet submission guidelines — will be printed.
-If there is not enough space in an issue to run all of the events occurring during that issue's Thursday through Wednesday cycle, some events will be omitted from the print version.
+If there is not enough space in an issue to run all of the events occurring during that issue's Thursday through Wednesday cycle, some events are unfortunately omitted from the print version.
 However, those events that have been cut from print still are published online.
-In each calendar section we try to include a tag directing readers to go to online for complete local event listings.
+In each calendar section of the print edition, we try to include a note directing readers to check out all local event listings online.

 How much does it cost to list an event in the calendar?

-As an editorial section of the paper, there is no cost for events to run in the calendar.
+As an editorial section of the paper, there is no cost to list events in the calendar.

 What about First Friday art show events?

-To get your First Friday event listed in this monthly section, please send us your art show information no later than a week before First Friday.
-We need to know the artists' names, a quick description of the show and their work, the reception time and the show's dates, if it runs through the month or longer.
-We'll also mention any live music or special events that are happening during the reception.
+To get your First Friday event listed online, please submit your art show information no later than a week before First Friday.
+We need to know artists' names, a quick description of the show or their work, the reception time and the show's dates if it runs through the month or longer.
 High-resolution images of the artist's work are also appreciated.
-Please send First Friday info to firstname.lastname@example.org.

 Doesn't the Inlander have an entire section for music events?

 Yes.
-The music section (Sound Advice) — the section of the paper that’s before the events calendar — includes concerts and live music events, as well as live DJs, open mic nights and jam sessions, in clubs and bars around the Inland Northwest happening during each issue's time span (Thu-Wed).
-Classical music performances like Spokane Symphony concerts, however, run in the regular events calendar.
+Our feature called "Sound Advice" (on hiatus during the COVID-19 pandemic) runs in the Music section, directly before the regular events calendar, and includes concerts and live music performances, as well as live DJs, open mic nights and jam sessions in clubs and bars around the Inland Northwest happening during each issue's time span (Thursday-Wednesday).
+Classical music performances like Spokane Symphony concerts, however, run in the regular events calendar under "Music."

 How do I get my shows listed in Sound Advice?